ertugrulozcan/Html2Pdf/README.md

 ## Licence

-This repository is under GPL3 Licence.
+This repository is under MIT Licence.